ADULT NURSING

 Why should I choose this course?

-• INDUSTRY APPROVED – Train to today’s gold standard in line with the NMC’s ‘Future nurse: Standards of proficiency for registered nurses’, and apply for Registered Nurse status when your graduate
+• INDUSTRY APPROVED TRAINING – Train to today’s gold standard in line with the NMC’s ‘Future Nurse: Standards of proficiency for registered nurses,’ and apply for Registered Nurse status upon graduation

 Our facilities